SGM Degree / Materials Science and Engineering

 I then went on to pursue a Master’s degree in Digital Design at the ISD in Valenciennes.

 Over the course of those three years, I developed my skills in using 3D software.
-I discovered rendering software that allows for the creation of realistic images based on 3D modeling.
+I discovered rendering software that allows you to create realistic images from 3D models.

 My passion for international work hasn’t waned; I’m currently doing an internship in Sweden at Howl Studio.
-I’m in charge of 3D modeling for various objects created within the studio.
+I’m in charge of 3D modeling for various objects created at the studio.

 My DUT in SGM allows me to discuss with designers the processes that will be used for future production.
-I serve as the link between the engineers and the marketing manager.”
+I serve as the liaison between the engineers and the marketing manager.”

 Lucile – 2010: Composite Design Engineer, SAFRAN ENGINEERING SERVICES